 A visitor management system (VMS) automates this process, speeding up check-ins, improving security, and maintaining accurate visitor logs.

-Why use a VMS — features and benefits
+Why use a visitor management system — features and benefits

 A visitor management system (VMS) makes it easy to welcome guests while keeping your workplace safe and organized.
 Instead of using paper sign-in sheets or manually logging visitor details, a VMS automates the entire visitor management process: